mongodb/docs/source/reference/commands.rst

    .. slave-ok, admin-only

-   See the ":doc:`/replication`" document for more information about replication.
+   See the ":doc:`/core/replication`" document for more information regarding replication.

 .. describe:: replSetGetStatus